 **** Most important!
 MoM is based on the honor system.
-99% of you out there are either honest about what you are riding, or you just suck so it wont matter anyway.
-We pride ourselves on having fun and that you want that as well.
-We will check on bikes if we have to – but that will waste time and cost EVERYONE laps – so please don’t make us do it.
+99% of you out there are either honest about what you are riding, or you just suck so badly that it wont matter anyway.
+We pride ourselves on having fun and trust that you want that as well.
+We will check on bikes if we have to but that will waste time and cost EVERYONE laps - so please don't be THAT GUY.
 We have a policy that will ALWAYS allow anyone to ride.
-So if you show up with an “illegal” bike for a class (We realize you are not trying to cheat, this is just the bike you own)-just let us know (before we find out) and we will disqualify you but still allow you to ride – ie you can race with us, you just cant take any prizes or points away from those who have a “legal” bike.
+So if you show up with an "illegal" bike for a class (We realize you are not trying to cheat, this is just the bike you own) - just please let us know (before we find out) and we will just disqualify you but still allow you to ride. ie you can race with us, you just cant take any prizes or points away from those who have a "legal" bike.
 Thank you for keeping MoM fun and respecting the code.What about cheaters?

 All kidding aside, RESPECT THE MoM HONOR SYSTEM - PLEASE!
 We bust our asses every year to create a class structure so that you DON'T have to cheat.
 But some of you will, and as sad as that is, it is a fact of racing.
 So we have a solution to try and embarrass your lame ass.
 See Below.

 Lastly, just because someone whoops your ass doesn't necessarily mean he/she is cheating.
 Maybe that rider is good and you just plain suck - it could happen.
 Maybe that $400 150cc motor you got from Pep Boys isn't as fast (or reliable) as you thought.
 Be careful before you cast someone out as a cheater - they might be 120lbs of fury, or they might just be better than you (your high school football days are over there fat ass.)